Menu

 Who Is at Risk of Asbestos Exposure From Asbestos Tiles?

-Asbestos-containing ceiling products were common in schools, universities, warehouses and hospitals.
+Schools, universities, warehouses and hospitals were regularly built with asbestos-containing ceiling products.
 In the home, asbestos-containing ceiling tiles were common in kitchens and basements to cover ductwork.

-Asbestos floor tiles were used in homes, commercial and institutional buildings, including schools and churches.
-They were common in high traffic areas like cafeterias, gyms and libraries.
+Asbestos floor tiles were used in homes and public buildings, including schools and churches.
+They were common in high-traffic areas like cafeterias, gyms and libraries.

 Homeowners may also have experienced asbestos exposure when installing or repairing asbestos tiles.
 This risk continues today when people renovate homes containing older tiles.